Close-up of regrouting ceramic wall tiles in a bathroom.

 There are ready-mix grouts available in the market.
 However, if the grout on hand needs to be mixed first, you will need a tool called a grout float (which helps you mix the grout) and a scraper (to get rid of any excess).

-Clean off any excess as you go along because they tend to dry quickly and can be harder to remove once set.
+Clean off any excess as you go, as it dries quickly and becomes harder to remove.
 Use a damp sponge to remove them, then leave the grout to dry.

 If a tile is damaged while removing old grout, use a chisel to remove the broken tile.
 Get the new tile and apply the adhesive on its back part.
 Position it using spacers to maintain proper grout gaps.
 Once dry, remove the spacers and grout the joints.